kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

 💬 Who is on a product team?
 </aside>

 Review the list below of roles one might find on a software development team.
 Pick at least one role you are unfamiliar with.
-Spend 5-10 minutes research and **write a 1-2 sentence explanation of what this person does in a team.**
+Spend 5-10 minutes to research the role, then **write a 1-2 sentence explanation of what this person does in a team.**
   - Product manager
-  - Product Owner
+  - Product owner
   - DevOps engineer
   - UX Designer
   - UI Designer
   - Software architect
-  - QA Engineers
+  - QA Engineer
   - Business analyst

 Post your explanation in the padlet below.